Mary Ann McCracken: Early years and influences

 McCracken was born in Belfast on 8 July 1770.
 Her father, Captain John McCracken, a devout Presbyterian of Scottish descent, was a prominent shipowner and a partner in the building in 1784 of the town's first cotton mill.
 Her mother Ann Joy, came from a French Huguenot family, which made its money in the linen trade and founded the Belfast News Letter.
 Unusually, before her marriage she had run her own milliner's shop and subsequently managed a small business manufacturing muslin.
-From the publication of Common Sense (1776), Ann Joy was an ardent admirer of Thomas Paine and remained so until, in 1796, with The Age of Reason he turned his invective from aristocracy to religion (her daughter accounted the "infidel publication" a "pity").
+From the publication of Common Sense (1776), Ann Joy was an ardent admirer of Thomas Paine and remained so until, in 1796, with The Age of Reason he turned his invective from aristocracy to religion (her daughter, Mary Ann, accounted the "infidel publication" a "pity").

 Along with children of other enlightened Presbyterian families, Mary Ann and her elder brother Henry Joy ("Harry") attended David Manson's progressive "play school" in Donegall Street.
 In classrooms from which he sought to banish "drudgery and the fear of the rod", Manson offered "young ladies" the "same extensive education as the young gentlemen".
 Mary Ann developed a love of mathematics and of literature.

 In 1788, brother and sister attempted a school of their own: a Sunday morning reading and writing class for the poor.
 It has been suggested they followed the example of Robert Raike's Sunday School movement in England But unlike Raike who insisted on church attendance and catechism, the McCrackens made no concessions to sabbatarian or sectarian sentiment.
-As a result, they were not long in session before the town’s Anglican rector (and Lord Donegall's factotum), William Bristow, appeared at the door of their Market House schoolroom and, with several stick-wielding ladies, put "the humble pioneers" to flight.
+As a result, they were not long in session before the town's Anglican rector (and Lord Donegall's factotum), William Bristow, appeared at the door of their Market House schoolroom and, with several stick-wielding ladies, put "the humble pioneers" to flight.